One-shot Multiple Access Channel Simulation: Motivation

 \section{Motivation}

-The channel simulation problem deals with the task of quantifying the minimum amount of communication required to establish correlation remotely, as dictated by the input-output joint distribution of the channel to be simulated.
+\blfootnote{This work was presented in part at the IEEE International Symposium on Information Theory (ISIT), 2024\cite{Nema_Simulation}.}The channel simulation problem deals with the task of quantifying the minimum amount of communication required to establish correlation remotely, as dictated by the input-output joint distribution of the channel to be simulated.
 The most basic point-to-point channel simulation setup consists of an encoder-decoder pair that with access to shared randomness and communication over a noiseless rate-limited link achieves the channel simulation task.
 More specifically, the encoder observes a random variable, say $X$ with distribution $q_X$, and based on the shared randomness, sends a message to the decoder.
 Based on this message and shared randomness, the decoder outputs a random variable $Y$.
-The aim of the protocol is to ensure that the trace distance between the joint distribution $(X, Y)$ and the joint distribution induced by passing the source $X$ through a discrete memoryless channel $q(Y|X)$ is as small as possible.
+The aim of the protocol is to ensure that the trace distance between the joint distribution $(X, Y)$ and the joint distribution induced by passing the source $X$ through a discrete memory-less channel $q(Y|X)$ is as small as possible.
 The channel simulation task is closely related to the task of creating a desired joint distribution between two distributed parties, also known as strong coordination \cite{Cuff_2010}.

 Here, we consider the problem of simulating a two-sender classical and quantum to classical multiple-access channel (MAC).
 We assume that the respective encoders and decoder have access to unlimited shared randomness.
 This framework was first investigated by Bennett {\it et al.} \cite{bennett_rev_Shannon} to establish a so-called ‘reverse Shannon theorem’ to simulate a noisy channel from a noiseless channel in the asymptotic independent and identically distributed (iid) regime.
 They showed that the least communication cost for this purpose is equal to the mutual information, $I(X;Y)$, between the input and output of the channel.
 The minimum one-shot rate for simulating a point-to-point classical channel was ascertained in \cite{Berta_simulation}.
 Extensions to broadcast channels were obtained in \cite{Berta_simulation}, and recently extended to the quantum setting \cite{Berta_broadcast}.